 It is especially important for clothing brands as it gives you more opportunity to show off your products.

 With the various template and image options A+ content allows, you can display your product in the best light.
-You can also proactively answer any questions your customers might have, allowing them to make purchase confidently.
+You can also proactively answer any questions your customers might have, allowing them to make purchases confidently.